Sozialwissenschaften – Master (alle)

 This course is a continuation of the intro into Game Theory and surveys key applications of game theory with a particular emphasis on the link of theories, methods and empirics.
 Emphasis will be placed on prominent applications of those concepts in political science, in both comparative and international politics.
 Topics covered include electoral competition, delegation, political agency, governmental veto players, authoritarian politics, manipulation, war and crisis bargaining.
 While the focus is on understanding applied work, previous training in game theory is required.
 Students will build upon their previous game theory training to become informed consumers of scholarship utilizing the methodology and begin to learn how to apply game-theoretic logic to their own work.
 The course is partly taught from lecture notes, at other times students present a research paper and stimulate discussion in class.

-Selected Topics in Comparative Politics: Free Speech and Censorship (Seminar)
+Selected Topics in Comparative Politics: Limitless volatility?
+Studying stability and change in voting behavior (Seminar)

 EN